alexiuadrian/HashMap/README.md

 HashMap <class K, class V, class F>

-Implement a template class for HashMap (type for keys, type for values, dispersion function).
+Implements a template class for HashMap (type for keys, type for values, dispersion function).
 In case of collision, the HashMap will store the values in a linked list.
 The Class should have the following features:

 	- Constructor without parameters which initiates and empty HashMap